15 Famous Logos to Inspire You While Designing

 6. Adidas Logo

-- Runner Jesse Owens won the Olympics in 1933 wearing Adidas shoes.
+- Runner Jesse Owens won the Olympics in 1936 wearing custom handmade spiked cleats created by Adolf Dassler, the founder of Adidas.

 - Across all Adidas logos, the brand name starts with a lowercase letter.